kotton21/autopotter/resources/json2video_templates.md

 - Music and voice duration in the template should always be set to -2
 - autopotter_voiceover_text should be brief; one sentance and no hashtags, and loosly derivative, sassy, or riffing off the social media post caption
 - text label overlays should only be a few words, and can be the object's name/id, or some random or super weird text
+- Do not modify the required "quality", "draft", "resolution", and "fps".
+These are required in the json config schema to function correctly.

 {{